-In 2004 I reluctantly took over the responsibilities of Chair of the Department of Psychology at Wright State.
+In 2004, another series of accidents led to me becoming the Chair of the Department of Psychology at Wright State.
 Despite my inexperience and muddling style of leadership the department continued to grow and thrive.
 I was extremely lucky to have an excellent Dean (Michele Wheatly) - she and I were able to collaborate with the Engineering College (Forouzan Golshani and John Gallegher) to win several large NSF awards in the area of Technology-based Learning with Disabilities.
 The experiences of managing a faculty - all of whom were smarter than me - peaked my interest in the challenges associated with managing a complex organization.
 Thus, I became increasingly curious about the dynamics of polycentric control.

 In 2012 I happily handed off the responsibilities of administrivia and returned to my role of professor.
-Then in 2017 I took advantage of an early retirement Incentive offered by the university to take a deeper journey into the Pointless Forest.
+Then in 2017, another accident allowed me to take advantage of an early retirement Incentive offered by the university to take a deeper journey into the Pointless Forest.
 I left the Ivory Tower to join a small startup design company (Mile Two) that focuses on improving the fit between people and technology.
 I soon discovered that actually building software to support cognitive systems is a lot harder than arm chair quarterbacking from behind the walls of the Ivory Tower.
 I also learned that navigating the commercial seas required different skills than were required for academia.
 The challenge is humbling, but welcome.
 When I joined Mile Two it was a company of a dozen people.
 And in a very short time it has grown to over 120 people.